Azure/iotedgedev/README.md

     - Pip
     - Azure CLI

-    You can also directly install the tool with: `pip install azure-iot-edge-dev-tool`
+    You can also directly install with: `pip install azure-iot-edge-dev-cli`

 1. **Create Solution**: Create a new IoT Edge Solution that includes a sample module and all the the required configuration files.